 - Not ideal sizing for all dogs, but fine for Great Danes

-Another harness we featured in a full review – the Julius-K9 is a great all-around dog harness, particularly for medium to large breed dogs.
+Another giant breed dog harness we have previously featured – the Julius-K9 is a great all-around dog harness, particularly for medium to larger dogs.

-The Julius-K9 is a very sturdy, attractive harness.
-There’s a metal ring on top for lead attachments and a large, adjustable handle for increased control of your dog.
-The handle on the back can be used for easy grip.
-It’s possible to lift the dog using this whilst a puppy – but we suspect you’d struggle once they’re fully grown.
+The Julius features a handle on the back which is used for a comfortable grip.
+It’s possible to lift your pet using this while a puppy – but we suspect you’d struggle once they’re fully grown.

 A very popular no-pull harness, particularly for Danes and similar breeds.